-Fred joined SCF as the U.S. Board Chair in 2019.
+Fred joined Sahara Conservation as the U.S. Board Chair in 2019.
 He has worked in conservation in Africa for 20 years.
 He has lived and worked on the ground with Maasai communities in Tanzania, designed and led conservation policy research in Africa, and defines himself as a "conservation entrepreneur."
 He leads the Maliasili organization, which he founded in 2010, to support local conservation organizations through partnerships and networking to achieve their goals.
 He is a former Doris Duke Conservation Fellow and Henry Arnhold Conservation Fellow and a graduate of Cornell University and the University of Michigan.

 FRED NELSON - BOARD CHAIR